pacs-course/pacs-examples/Examples/src/Parallel/MPI/Probe/README.md

 since this code runs only with just 2 MPI processes (it's just an example!).

-#What do I learn here?
+# What do I learn here?

 -How the use of probing allow to correctly dimension receive data buffers of unknown length.
+- How to use `MPI_Probe` and `MPI_Get_count` to obtain information about a message without actually receiving it.